Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Appendix 1 A construction of abstract Hecke operators on II factors

 where $\sigma_3$ runs over $I_{\sigma_1,\sigma_2}$, and $N_{\sigma_1,\sigma_2}^{\sigma_3}$ are the multiplicities. \end{prop}

 \begin{proof} Fix $u$ a unitary in $M'$.
-Note that $u\theta(X) u^*$ that we denote by $\theta_u(X)$ has the same properties as $\theta$, as it is obtained by using the cyclic vector $u$ instead of the unit vector $1$ in the matrix coefficient computations for the map $\theta$.
+Note that $u\theta(X) u^*$ denoted by $\theta_u(X)$ has the same properties as $\theta(X)$, as it is obtained by using the cyclic vector $u$ instead of the unit vector $1$ in the matrix coefficient computations for the map $\theta$.

 Then $E(\theta(A)u \theta(B)) = E(\theta(A) \theta_u(B))u$ where $E = E^{\L(G,\varepsilon)}_{\L(\Gamma,\varepsilon)}$.
 Let $s_i$ be a system of representatives for $\Gamma_{\sigma_1^{-1}}$ in $\Gamma$.